m-sureshraj/serverless-examples/attr-based-access-ctrl/frontend/README.md

 Rename the `free` attribute to `premium` and the `premium` attribute to `free` in `./config/users.json`.

-### Access the AWS resources as a premium user
+### 6. Access the resources as a Premium User

-Premium users have access to both the free and premium contents.
+Premium users have access to both free and premium contents.

 ```shell
 # lists the premium contents from the `dev-attr-based-acc-ctrl-premium-content` S3 bucket